Thanksgiving Sensory Food Activities

 Cleanup: The key to making food play successful is to make it fun for the kids and easy for you to clean up!
 That’s why I love using the ezpz Play Mat.
 This mat has a large surface area specifically designed for sensory play.
 Plus, it can be thrown right into the dishwasher!

-How did you introduce the sensory aspects of Thanksgiving foods?
+How do you introduce the sensory aspects of Thanksgiving foods?
 What are some of your family favorites for turkey day?
 Let us know if you used any of our feeding products for your Thanksgiving table setting by tagging us in your pics! #ezpzfun #thanksgiving